-If you’ve ever had a good massage, you about the amazing effects it has on your body and mind.
+If you’ve ever had a good massage, you know that it has amazing effects on your body and mind.

-Coconut oil is one of the best natural massage oils and works especially well for relaxation massages.
+Coconut oil is one of the best natural massage oils and works especially well for relaxing massages.

-You can use it either pure or as a carrier oil enriched with essential oils.
+You can use it either pure or add essential oils to it.

-Many spas around the world use coconut oil as massage oil because it’s so good for the skin and very pleasant in its use.
-Coconut oil absorbs easily and leaves a nice softening layer.
+Many spas around the world use coconut oil as massage oil because it’s so good for the skin and very pleasant to use.
+It absorbs quickly and leaves a nice softening layer.

 Lauric acid, vitamin E and other antioxidants in coconut oil have powerful anti-aging properties.